The monotone wrapped Fukaya category and the open-closed string map: The generation criterion in the monotone setting

 We now prove that the composites $\mathrm{C}_1,\mathrm{C}_2$ from \ref{Subsection Outline of the proof of generation} agree.
 This involves studying a moduli space of annuli, which in Abouzaid's case is described in \cite[Appendix C4,C5]{Abouzaid}, and in our case will be endowed with additional decorations coming from geodesics and preferred points.
 Keeping track of this additional data may seem cumbersome at first, but it has the advantage that all gluings are natural: so in fact we will not need the first homotopy of Abouzaid \cite[Sec.6.2]{Abouzaid} which changes the weights so that gluing becomes possible, and we will only need to construct the analogue of his second homotopy \cite[Sec.6.3]{Abouzaid}.

-Consider the moduli space of all holomorphic annuli with two boundary punctures, one on each component of the boundary.
-For example the family of annuli

-By doubling up an annulus, one obtains an elliptic curve $\varepsilon$ with two marked points together with a real structure (an antiholomorphic involution $\sigma$, whose fixed locus are the two boundary circles of the annulus, and it fixes the two marked points).
-The pairs ($\varepsilon$, $\sigma$) form, via an \'{e}tale forgetful map, a subset of the Deligne-Mumford space $\mathcal{M}_{1,2}$ (recall $\mathrm{dim}_{\C}\mathcal{M}_{1,2}=2$).
-This is described in detail in Fukaya-Oh-Ohta-Ono \cite[Chp.2]{FOOO}.

-The family $\varepsilon_r$ determines a real $1$-dimensional family in $\mathcal{M}_{1,2}$ parametrized by the modular parameter $e^r\in [e^1,\infty]$.
-A typical $\mathrm{codim}_{\C}=1$ degeneration of $\mathcal{M}_{1,2}$ involves the shrinking of a hyperbolic geodesic in the punctured elliptic curve, which in the limit gives rise to a nodal curve with one node.
-However, since our family $\varepsilon_r$ comes with real structures, the boundary strata will in fact carry two nodes (and $\sigma$ either fixes or interchanges the two nodes), and so the elliptic curves in the family $\varepsilon_r$ will degenerate into two spheres joined at two nodes.
+Moduli spaces of annuli with $n$ boundary marked points are given Deligne-Mumford compactifications by being viewed as moduli spaces of elliptic curves with real structures via doubling, and an \'{e}tale forgetful map to $\mathcal{M}_{1,n}$, see \cite[Ch.2]{FOOO}.

+\begin{lemma} Inside the Deligne-Mumford moduli space of annuli with two marked points, there is a real one-dimensional submanifold (not transverse to the boundary) whose boundary points are depicted in the first and last pictures of Figure \ref{Figure coproduct2} (ignoring decorations). \end{lemma} \begin{proof}[Sketch Proof.]
+For $r\in (1,\infty)$, consider the subfamily defined by